 Its true audience, my granddaughter Eleanor Powers Jones, is lovingly alluded to in the title.
 Similar to a much earlier work, the poems Songs for a Daughter, these thoughts are some attempt at reaching across generations.

-The essays describe a circle through several points, including Eleanor, splitting wood, music and performance, recovery from alcoholism, friendship.
+The essays describe a circle that passes through several points, including Eleanor, splitting wood, music and performance, recovery from alcoholism, friendship.

 If there is a model for the type, it would be Albert Camus’ two short collections, Noces and L’Eté, somewhat based on his Algerian experiences.
-These collections have been my steady companions for decades.
-Camus’ essays serve as touchstones in the way they move facilely from the immediate—a café, some passersby, the remembrance of a book, la plage—to the profound.
+Camus’ collections have been my steady companions for decades.
+His essays serve as touchstones in the way they move facilely from the immediate—a café, some passersby, the remembrance of a book, la plage—to the profound.